-Keeping data secure is an integral part of digitising the passport.
+Keeping data secure is an integral part of digitising passports.
 Each piece of data will be owned by the business entering it.
-A clear set of rules overseen by the Data Governance Group will ensure data usage is controlled by the data owner.
-This group will also ensure users adhere to the system's principles, e.g., that weight and quality data will be returned to growers in real-time (refer to section 6) and that data can be aggregated for food and feed safety and security purposes.
+A clear set of rules, overseen by the Data Governance Group, ensures data usage is controlled by the data owner.
+This group will also ensure users adhere to the system's principles, e.g., the obligation that weight and quality data will be returned to growers in real-time (section 6) and that data can be used and/or aggregated for food and feed safety and security purposes.